 Blown-in insulation has a slightly higher R-value since it is made from recycled paper known as cellulose.
-This type of insulation is both more fire resistant and pest repellant, thanks to the paper being finely shredded and treated with borates.
+This type of insulation is both more fire resistant and pest repellent, thanks to the paper being finely shredded and treated with boaters.
 It is most appropriate for experienced insulation services for attics, walls, and other hard-to-reach places.

 Rigid Foam Insulation

 This type of insulation is lightweight and easy to lay between joists.
 It also has a higher R-value than batt or blown-in, and works in walls, ceilings, and low-slope roofs.
 Another advantage of rigid foam insulation is that is doesn’t contain any volatile compounds that could exasperate breathing.

 Reflective insulation works well in reflecting away the sun’s heat, which makes it a good choice for hot regions.
 Reflective insulation will also serve as a better protector against heat when combined with other insulation, like batt insulation for example.
 This is a great option when choosing a type of material for experienced insulation services.